Antireligious campaigns in China: Tibetan Buddhists

 In 2006, Tibetans were arrested after responding to calls from the Dalai Lama to burn animal skin clothing.
 Bonfires spread throughout Tibet as a form of defiance.

 On 13 July 2007, the State Religious Affairs Bureau Order No. 5 was passed, requiring reincarnated lamas and religious institutions in Tibet to apply for permission with state bureaus so as to be considered legal.

 The persecution of Tibetan Buddhists escalated under Hu Jintao, leading to the 2008 Tibetan unrest.
 The uprising is described as the biggest challenge to China's invasion since 1959.
 As unrest over Chinese persecution grew, waves of protests began, including street demonstrations, which were met with excessive force.
-A mass arrest of 280 monks at the Labrang Monastery was reported during this time, as was torture during confinement.

 A farming boycott began in 2009 in protest for those people detained or "disappeared" into the CCP's custody.
 Civil disobedience became widespread, as all the monks in a Jomda, Chamdo province monastery deserted in June 2009 instead of participating in "patriotic education".

 Acts of self-immolation began in 2009 at Kirti Monastery.
 In 2010, two Tibetan laypeople were killed while trying to stop a mass arrest of approximately 300 monks at Kirti Monastery.

 In 2011, China's foreign ministry announced only Beijing could appoint the 15th Dalai Lama.
 A monk at Nyitso monastery, Tsewang Norbu, self-immolated after chanting "Long live the Dalai Lama" and "Tibetan people want freedom".
 The non-profit organization Free Tibet said telephone and internet services were subsequently cut to keep the news from spreading, and the monastery's utilities had been repeatedly cut.
 Author Tsering Woeser said that Chinese security forces surrounded the monastery on the same night of Tsewang Norbu's death.